 How to introduce yourself?

 Stick to The Context

-The essential thing to understand before introduce yourself is the context of the situation you are in.
-The place, environment, and gathering matters.
+The essential thing to understand before introducing yourself is the context of your situation.
+The place, environment, and gathering matter.

-Every case is different, so it is better that you understand whether it’s a professional introduction that you require or a casual one.
-If it is a professional one, then you need to understand the room.
-Hence, all scenarios vary, and it is important that you consider the context.
+Every case is different, so you should understand whether it’s a professional introduction that you require or a casual one.
+If it is a professional one, you must understand the room.
+Hence, all scenarios vary, and you must consider the context.